Background pattern

 • if you have a urinary tract infection, your doctor may need to prescribe antibiotics.

-• you have a known ECG abnormality called prolonged QT interval or if you are taking any medication that is known to produce this effect
+• you have an ECG abnormality known as QT interval prolongation or are taking any medication that is known to cause this effect

-• you have a heart condition such as myocardial ischemia (reduced blood flow to the heart), irregular heartbeats, or heart failure
+• you have heart disease such as myocardial ischemia (reduced blood flow to the heart), irregular heartbeats, or heart failure

 Children and adolescents

-Do not give this medication to children and adolescents under 18 years of age because its safety and efficacy have not been established in this age group.
+Do not give this medication to children and adolescents under 18 years of age, as it has not been established whether it is effective and safe for them.

 Other medications and Fesoterodina Alter

-Inform your doctor or pharmacist if you are taking or have taken recently or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking or have recently taken or may need to take any other medication.
 Your doctor will tell you if you can use fesoterodina with other medications.

 Please inform your doctor if you are taking medications from the list below.
-Taking these medications at the same time as fesoterodina may produce adverse effects such as dry mouth, constipation, difficulty emptying the urinary bladder, or more severe or frequent drowsiness.
+Taking these medications at the same time as fesoterodina may cause side effects such as dry mouth, constipation, difficulty emptying the bladder, or more severe or frequent drowsiness.

 • medications that contain the active ingredient amantadine (used to treat Parkinson's disease)

-• certain medications used to increase gastrointestinal motility or to relieve stomach cramps or spasms, and those that prevent motion sickness, such as medications that contain metoclopramide
+• certain medications used to increase gastrointestinal motility or to relieve stomach cramps or spasms, such as medications that contain metoclopramide

 • certain medications used to treat psychiatric disorders, such as antidepressants and neuroleptics